Identifying the Effect of Persuasion: Identification of the Persuasion Rate

 \subsubsection{Identification with No Information Associated with $T_i$}

-The final scenario is the least informative one.
-If the researcher has no information for $e(0)$ and $e(1)$, then the worst possibility from \Cref{thm:fuzzy-e} is that the upper bound is equal to one.
-For the sake of completeness, we state this in a separate theorem.
+The final scenario is the least informative one, where $T_i$ is not observed at all.
+This is an almost trivial case, but we state it in a separate theorem for the sake of completeness.

-\begin{assumption}[Limited Observability] No information associated with $T_i$ is available (i.e.\ the distribution of $(Y_i, Z_i)$ is all that is known). \end{assumption}
+\begin{assumption}[Limited Observability] No information associated with $T_i$ is available (i.e.,\ the distribution of $(Y_i, Z_i)$ is all that is known), where $\Pr(Y_i = 0\mid Z_i = 0) > 0$. \end{assumption}